The Fellows Program

 - Proposed Use of Education Grant

-A small group of Fellows will be invited to participate in Pitch Day on the last day of the four-day Workshop.
-This group will be determined at the discretion of the investment committee.
+A group of 10 Fellows will be invited to participate in Pitch Day.
+Selection to pitch is at the discretion of the Tory Burch Foundation.

 Up to 50 Fellows will receive:

-- A four-day workshop series at the Tory Burch Headquarters
+- A five-day workshop series at the Tory Burch Offices

 - $5,000 grant for business education